 One of the most common recommendations out there for organizations trying to create a steady stream of content is to look inward for contributions.

 After all, who knows your business better than the people who work at it every single day?
 And what could be more cost-effective than having the people you’re already paying transform into your own personal content squad?

 It all sounds so easy—just ask staff members to submit a blog post once per month.

 Outside of marketing agencies and related niches, virtually every businessperson I’ve talked to who has tried to get staff members blogging on a regular basis has failed miserably.

-From lawyers and insurance brokers to software companies and plumbers, the “get the staff to do it!” approach continues to disappoint, as staff members either blog incredibly infrequently, relatively poorly or not at all.
+From lawyers and insurance brokers to digital twin software companies and plumbers, the “get the staff to do it!” approach continues to disappoint, as staff members either blog incredibly infrequently, relatively poorly or not at all.

 I outlined the specific pitfalls of this approach in a post on three bad business blogging strategies that most businesses are probably using (and you should read it), but I can sum it up this way: